LagoVista/docs/Simulator/REST.md

 **Device Id**
 The Device ID that will be used to send along with each message

+**User Name**
+You can provide a user name that will be available for you to use in tag replacement to provide authentication with your message

+**Password**
+You can provide a password that will be available for you to use in tag replacement to provide authentication with your message

 **Access Key**
 If your device requires authentication, you can specify and access key, this could also be a password.
 This will be available for tag replacement.
 You can also add any authentication credentials to the each message as well.